dthain/compilers-fa23/typecheck.md

 -  Correctness on our test cases.
 (20 percent)
 -  Good programming style.
 (10 percent)

-This assignment is due **Monday, November 14th at 11:59PM**.
+This assignment is due **Thursday, November 9th at 11:59PM**.
 Late assignments are not accepted.

 ## Frequently Asked Questions